bitcoin/bitcoin/doc/translation_strings_policy.md

 How to translate?
 ------------------

-To mark a message as translatable
+To mark a message as translatable:

 - In GUI source code (under `src/qt`): use `tr("...")`